Depth gauge

-A depth gauge is an instrument for measuring depth below a reference surface.
-They include depth gauges for underwater diving and similar applications, and engineering instruments used to measure the depth of holes and indentations from a reference surface.
+A depth gauge is an instrument for measuring depth below a vertical datum or other reference surface.
+They include depth gauges for underwater diving and similar applications.

 A diving depth gauge is a pressure gauge that displays the equivalent depth below the free surface in water.
 The relationship between depth and pressure is linear and accurate enough for most practical purposes, and for many purposes, such as diving, it is actually the pressure that is important.
 It is a piece of diving equipment used by underwater divers, submarines and submersibles.